awmath/django-bulk-signals/README.md

     ...
 ]
 ```
-Import signals and connect.

-# Summary
-This django library adds signals for the bulk database actions provided by django (`bulk_create`, `bulk_update` and `QuerySet.update`)

-# Usage
-The signals are connected the same way as in Django itself.
+Import signals and connect.The signals are connected the same way as in Django itself.
 To see them in action use the following snippet:
 ```
 from django.dispatch import receiver